 These are posts that didn’t obviously fit into any other category.
 After 2007 I had a clearer idea of the blog’s voice and most things I wrote fit into one of the other categories.
-But between 2004 and 2007 I generated a few urchin posts, some of which were nevertheless worth keeping alive.
+But between 2004 and 2007 I generated a few urchin posts, some of which were nevertheless keepers.

 What to make of Edwin Maher?
 Following an LA Times profile of CCTV 9′s resident Western anchorman, Edwin Maher, a rash of heated comment erupts across the expat blogosphere and Chinese media.
 I look at the reaction and the “race traitor” phenomenon that seems to dog western performers in China.
 December, 2007.